tasleson/dupocalypse/README.md

 ## Introduction

 Welcome to **dupocalypse**, your last line of defense against the rising tide of duplicate data.
 **This is a spin of [blk-archive](https://github.com/device-mapper-utils/blk-archive).
-Think of it as blk-archive, but with a different direction on features.**  It has a different name to hopefully prevent confusion too.
+Think of it as blk-archive, but with experimental features.**  It has a different name to hopefully prevent confusion too.

 This Rust-powered utility hunts down redundant blocks across files and block devices, then mercilessly deduplicates and compresses them into a tidy archive directory.